craigschlegel/registrations-for-the-events-calendar/readme.txt

 * Simple workflow frees up your time.
 * Customizations allow you to add a personal touch.
 * Optional display of a registered attendee list builds community.
-* Straightforward registration process provides a world-class user experience.
+* Straightforward event registration process provides a world-class user experience.

 = Featured Reviews =